open-telemetry/opentelemetry.io/content/en/ecosystem/integrations.md

 You will find open source (OSS) projects at the beginning of the list; commercial projects follow.
-Projects which are part of the [CNCF](https://www.cncf.io/) show a small CNCF logo besides their name.
+Projects which are part of the [CNCF](https://www.cncf.io/) show a small CNCF logo beside their name.

 {{% ecosystem/integrations-table %}}